josehu07/summerset/README.md

 ## Usage

+Summerset currently assumes a Linux environment and is tested on Ubuntu 24.04.

 ### Launch a Cluster

 First, launch the cluster manager oracle (which only serves setup & testing purposes and does not participate in any of the protocol logic):